Those who remained steadfast on Islam During the Apostasy Part 6

 وهذا يحتمل أن يكون هو الأشج المشهور ويكون اختلف في اسمه ويحتمل أن يكون غيره وكلام وثيمة يقوي هذا الاحتمال الثاني فإنه ذكر عبد الله بن عوف في ذكر ردة ربيعة وفرق بينه وبين الأشج المنذر

-And this might be the well-known al Ashajj, and there might be a difference in his name.
-Or it might be someone else, and the statement of Wathimah strengthens this second possibility, as he mentioned ‘Abdullah ibn ‘Awf when talking about the apostasy of Rabi’ah, and he differentiated between him and al Ashajj al Mundhir.[29]
+This might be the well-known al Ashajj, and there might be a difference in his name.
+Or it might be someone else.
+The statement of Wathimah strengthens this second possibility, as he mentioned ‘Abdullah ibn ‘Awf when talking about the apostasy of the Rabi’ah, and he differentiated between him and al Ashajj al Mundhir.[29]

-He was among those who pointed out the weak points of the people of the fortress in Bahrain.
-He was one of the delegations of ‘Abdul Qais along with al Ashajj to the Prophet salla Llahu ‘alayhi wa sallam.
-An excerpt of his poetry that he composed during the Fitnah of apostasy is given below:
+He was among those who pointed out the weak points of the fortress in Bahrain to the Muslims.
+He was one of the delegations of the ‘Abdul Qais along with al Ashajj to the Prophet salla Llahu ‘alayhi wa sallam.
+An excerpt of his poetry that he composed during the Fitnah of Apostasy is reproduced below:

 من يلقنا يلق منا سنّة الحطم |